tidev/ti.storekit/ios/documentation/index.md

 It is recommended that you give the user the option to restore their past purchases via a button, and invoke this method only after the user touches it.

+### restoreCompletedTransactionsWithApplicationUsername(username[string])

+Asks the payment queue to restore previously completed purchases with a provided username.
+The _restoredCompletedTransactions_ event is fired when the transactions have been restored.

+Note that calling this may ask the user to authenticate!
+It is recommended that you give the user the option to restore their past purchases via a button, and invoke this method only after the user touches it.

 ### startDownloads(args[object])

 Adds a set of downloads to the download list.